 To Use: If off-campus, log into EZ Proxy first.
 Proceed with your search using a database such as Pubmed.
 When you encounter a citation source, click "Find it@FAU" to link to a full-text article, if available.
 If it if not available through FAU resources, Find it@FAU will link to an ILL request page.

 If you require materials (books or articles) that the FAU Libraries do not have available, you can order them through Interlibrary Loan.
-Where a lender charges for an item, the library will pay a maximum of $25 per item (for Faculty); should the cost be higher the library will notify you of the total cost and ask if you wish to pay the remainder of the charge.
+Where a lender charges for an item, the library will pay a set amount to bring an item in (should the cost be higher the library will notify you of the total cost and ask if you wish to pay the remainder of the charge.)

 Where to Find: Main Medical Library Page; Library Catalog; OneSearch

 What You Need: Your FAUnet ID and password.

 Main Medical Page: Log in directly to ILL using the hyperlink located in the left navigation column; use your FAUnetID and password to sign in.
 Manually fill an ILL request and click "submit request."

 Catalog: If your search title is not in the library catalog, Click on the "Worldcat" hyperlink located in the yellow box on the left side of the page.
 Choose the title, then click "Send request to ILLiad," located in the green-lined box.
 Sign in with your FAUnetID and password.
 Your request will be manually filled in.
 Click "submit request."

 OneSearch: If you search a title not available in the OneSearch system, you will be presented with the item's record page.
 Click the gray "Interlibrary Loan Request" icon.
 Sign in with your FAUnetID and password.
 Your request will be manually filled in.
 Click "submit request."